Hispanic Television Network: Success

 The new network expanded rapidly, and by March 2000, appeared on 25 television stations, including those in top-10 Hispanic markets Los Angeles, Dallas, Phoenix, San Antonio and Brownsville, Texas.

 By June 2000, HTVN had announced deals with Yahoo! to broadcast network programming on the Internet, and with Mexinema and Excalibur Media Group to give HTVN the rights to over 500 Mexican-made, Spanish-language movies.
 It was now on nearly 60 television stations, including full-service flagship station KLDT in the Dallas/Fort Worth area.
 Including cable coverage, HTVN reached over 20 million homes.

 By the end of the year, HTVN had added full-service KJLA in the Los Angeles market and had partnered with Mexican broadcasting giant MVS Television, providing the network access to MVS' state-of-the-art production facilities and talent base, allowing HTVN to produce programming in the United States, which was scarce at that time.

 Decline

 The rapid growth proved to be costly, however, as HTVN's owners reported a 14,492% increase in expenses from first quarter 1999 to first quarter 2000, no doubt the bulk of it from launching the new network.
 Furthermore, the network did not produce nearly sufficient revenues to cover expenses and their owners announced a $38 million loss for 2000 against only $620,955 in revenue.

 By 2002, HTVN had all but abandoned its over-the-air strategy and was turning its attention to mostly cable distribution.
 Still, the network was not bringing in sufficient revenue to cover its expenses, and despite its owners' attempts to acquire revenue from other sources, they filed for Chapter 11 reorganization in July 2002.

 In early 2003, Hispanic Television Network, Inc. sold its cable agreements to Hispanic children's network, ¡Sorpresa! and on July 10, 2003, HTVN formally ceased operations.

-In 2009, a new (and unrelated) effort toward a nationwide over-the-air Spanish-language network launched, Estrella TV.